Ai Se Eu Te Pego: Lyrics

-First versions
+Initial versions

-With a new version, the first group to sing "Ai Se Eu Te Pego" was Os Meninos de Seu Zeh, conduter by Driggs:
+With a new version, the first group to sing "Ai Se Eu Te Pego" were Os Meninos de Seu Zeh, led by Driggs:

-in the time, the lyrics was very different.
-Instead of 'sábado na balada', They sing 'sábado na Kabana', which is a night house that i'm have in the Feira de Santana.
+At the time, the lyrics were very different.
+Instead of sábado na balada, they sang sábado na Kabana, which is a night house we have here in Feira de Santana.

-The song did have a good local repercussion, but with the success on the Northeast region of Brasil would come more versions.
+The song did have a good local repercussion, but with the success on the Northeastern region of Brazil would come more versions.
 The version of Meninos de Seu Zeh attached the attention of the forró group Cangaia de Jegue, raising in Salvador, that became the first group to commercially record the song, in 2010. with the recording of Cangaia de Jegue, "Ai Se Eu Te Pego" became a big success in Bahia.

 In the same year, Garota Safada re-recorded "Ai Se Eu Te Pego", with a ballad mood, and this version became a big success on the North East region of Brazil, especially for cheering tradition parties of São João in the region.
-And it was during a party of São João in Salvador that the Paraná singer Michel Teló heard for the first time "Ai Se Eu Te Pego", sung by Cangaia do Jegue. after he heard the song, Teófilo Teló, brother and businessperson, realized that the song has the potetion of being a national hit and sought the producers of Cangaia de Jegue, that indicated Acioly, that finally, that authorized Michel Teló to record a version of the song.
+And it was during a party of São João in Salvador that the Paraná singer Michel Teló heard for the first time "Ai Se Eu Te Pego", sung by Cangaia do Jegue.
+After hearing the song, Teófilo Teló, Michel's brother and businessperson, realized that the song had the potential of becoming a national hit and sought the producers of Cangaia de Jegue, who in turn indicated Sharon Acioly, who finally authorized Michel Teló to record a version of the song.

-Before the recording by Michel Teló, the song additionally got a recording by Alexandre Peixe and by the Forró band Sacode.
+Before the recording by Michel Teló, the song additionally got a recording by Alexandre Peixe and by the forró band Sacode.